-Two A Rated Elementaries in Eanes ISD, One Point Apart, and Both Near the $2.5 Million Mark
+Two A Rated Elementaries in Eanes ISD, Both Inside the 78746 Westlake Market

 So lets look at what actually separates these two campuses, because at this level the differences are more about nuance than performance gaps.